mitodl/mitx-grading-library/docs/item_grader.md

 )
 ```

-The `answers` can be used to specify correct answers, specific feedback messages, and to assign partial credit.
-The `answers` key accepts a few formats:
+The `answers` key can be used to specify correct answers, specific feedback messages, and to assign partial credit.
+It accepts a few formats:

 1. A single dictionary can be used to specify an answer, feedback, correctness, and partial credit:
 ```python